Many raw food recipes

 call for cashew milk or another "nut milk" such as raw almond milk

 .
-Raw cashew milk is also delicious on its own, with a breakfast cereal or spiced with a bit of cinnamon and nutmeg.
+Raw cashew milk is also delicious on its own, as a vegan milk substitute with a breakfast cereal or spiced with a bit of cinnamon and nutmeg.
 If you'd like to try cashew milk as a non-dairy milk substitute

 , here's how to make a raw cashew milk, suitable for vegans and also those on a raw food diet.